venice1200/MiSTer_SNAC2IEC/README.md

 # MiSTer_SNAC2IEC
-Adapter to convert the MiSTer FPGA User Port (Serial IO) into a CBM IEC Connector to use it with compatible Cores like the C64 Core.
+Converts the MiSTer FPGA User Port (SNAC) into a Commodore IEC/CBM (Serial) Bus Port to use it with compatible Cores.
+C64 Core: Connected and tested devices are a SD2IEC and a PI1541.

 The Case looks like the good old C64 Power Supply
 <img src="https://github.com/venice1200/MiSTer_SNAC2IEC/blob/main/Pictures/Case.jpg" width="600" class="center" />